Multiple Myeloma Glossary

 An antibody made in abnormal quantities by myeloma cells.

 A type of cancer formed by cancerous (also called “malignant”) plasma cells.
 Plasma cells are mainly found in the bone marrow.

 Drugs that slow down cancer cell growth by interfering with processes that play a role in cell function.

 An unwanted or unexpected reaction to a drug.
-Side effects can vary from minor problems like a runny nose to life-threatening events, such as an increased risk of a heart attack.
+Side effects can vary from minor problems like a headache or runny nose to life-threatening events, such as an increased risk of a heart attack.
 Sometimes referred to as an adverse event.

 A cell that grows and divides to produce red blood cells, white blood cells, and platelets.
 Stem cells are found in bone marrow and blood.